Sewer56/Riders.Tweakbox/docs/installation.md

 ## Recommendations
 - [GameMaster's 16:9 EXE](https://www.wsgf.org/f/u/contrib/dr/658/hacks/riders169.7z)
-  - Optional: Tweakbox' widescreen hack is incomplete.
+  - Optional: Use either this or Tweakbox' (incomplete) widescreen hack.
 Resolution can be overwritten inside Tweakbox.

 ## Instructions
 This is a Reloaded-II mod.